K-12 Education Reform: A New Paradigm

 Multi-Tiered System of Support and Response to Intervention

 Multi-tiered System of Support (MTSS) and Response to Intervention (RTI) serve students’ academic needs.
-Today we are seeing that many districts are concerned about equity or simply implementing RtI or MTSS with fidelity.
+Today we are seeing that many districts and school leaders are concerned about equity or simply implementing RtI or MTSS with fidelity.
 They realize that they need better data with a new generation of diagnostics that actually provide useful information.
 They ask what type of assessment is best.
 Unfortunately, many educational assessments on the market today may be adaptive or advertised as being diagnostic but are not at the level required to inform instruction for at-risk students.

 Assessments that use summative scores, such as single numbers in major areas, and then make comments like “Students are developmentally ready to learn…” or “Students should be able to…” are doing a disservice to schools and districts by attempting to apply this data to individual student pathways.
 This is technically a faux-pas and arguably ethically wrong as well.